ihelab/ihelab.github.io/architecture/architecture.md

  >  Related documentation: [SLL MDI Lab FHIR Implementation Guide](/fhir).

 The API has been implemented as a single service.
-The service exposes both non-modified device observation data as well as device observation data which has been enriched with patient-ID/device-ID information according to registered associations.
-This backend is also used for managing these associations as well as storing and serving a set of other FHIR resources.
+Regarding Observation FHIR resources, the service exposes both non-modified Device Observation Data as well as Device Observation Data which has been enriched with patient-ID/device-ID information according to registered associations.
+This backend is also used for managing these associations.

  >  Related source code respository: [FHIR X-Reference Backend](https://github.com/sll-mdilab/t5-pid-xref-manager).

 ### C4: Clinical Applications
 The MDI Lab has developed a small set of web-based proof-of-concept applications.
 One of the purposes of these applications is to facilitate administration, troubleshooting and demonstration of the other components within the lab.
-These applications also showcase functionality that may be possible in future clinical decision support system based on technologies such as FHIR.
+These applications also showcase functionality and features that may be possible in future clinical decision support system based on technologies such as FHIR.
 Additionally, they serve as best-practice examples of FHIR-enabled browser applications.

 ### T5 Proof-of-Concept Web Application
 The following functionality is currently supported: